-WHAT IS THE LAW COMMISSION?
+WHAT IS THE LAW REFORM COMMISSION?

 The Vanuatu Law Commission is an independent statutory body funded by the Government of Vanuatu and created under the Law Commission Act [Cap 115 ] to study and keep under review the laws of Vanuatu and recommend reforms where needed.